To Main Map

 To swim at Fort DeRussy Beach in the morning or at sunset is such a delight!
 I love to jump in the water for a blissful swim, and then lay in the sun.
 Who needs a "spa treatment" when you can be rejuvenated like this?

-This is one of the nicest parts of Waikiki because it's away from the crowds.
-It has a spacious, open feel because of the large lawns, the huge wide beach, and the expansive boardwalk.
-Kids love this area because there's fun swimming under the pier at low tide and there's the Army Museum.
+Kids love to swim under the pier at low tide and visit the Army Museum.
 Little boys can climb on the cannons outside the museum or go inside and ride in a helicopter on the roof of the museum (see hours below).
-Next door at the Hilton Hawaiian Village kids can see koi and funny birds in little rock ponds.
-And on Friday nights after sunset at around 7:45pm you can watch fireworks on the beach.
+Next door at the Hilton Hawaiian Village kids can see koi and funny birds in rock ponds.
+On Friday nights after sunset at around 7:45pm you can watch fireworks on the beach.
 It makes for an all-around amazing outing with kids.

 Make sure you walk the grounds of the Hale Koa Hotel because the trees and tropical flowers will delight you.
 The palms stretch way high to the sky.
-Near the entrance to the pool area there is a little walkway into a cluster of pandanas palms- lovely!
-Walk the lawn by the Army Museum to see the sausage tree with all its funny fruit hanging from long cords.
-And cross Kalia Rd to enjoy more open space at Ainahau Triangle- it's just so nice to find these peaceful spots in the middle of the city!
+Near the entrance to the pool area there is a walkway into a cluster of pandanas palms- lovely!
+Walk the expansive lawn by the Army Museum to see the sausage tree with its funny fruit hanging from long cords.
+Cross Kalia Rd to enjoy more open space at Ainahau Triangle- it's just so nice to find these peaceful spots in the middle of the city!

 The bar scene by the pool at Hale Koa Hotel and under the many blue umbrellas is a happening place at sunset- sit back and listen to the music and you'll know that you're in paradise.